An unmedicated hospital delivery or, a natural baby delivery would be one with the least intervention as possible including without an epidural.

 Natural Childbirth Definition

 I think all women have their own definition of what it is.
-It might be a home delivery, a vaginal delivery, a delivery with very little medical intervention or a delivery without an epidural.
+It might be a home delivery, a vaginal delivery, a delivery with very little medical intervention, or delivery without an epidural.

 For this post, I’m talking about a delivery without an epidural.
 Although — in general, that type of delivery has the least amount of intervention, in general as well.